Halo now has thirty books.

 Halo is so much better for having them at the helm of this ship.

-I write this article because I think the broader function the expanded universe is something that isn’t a particularly ‘big’ topic in the fanbase, so I hope it will be a valuable and interesting perspective to consider – looking at the larger context of this franchise’s history with transmedia and exploring an important question.
+I write this article because I think the broader function of the expanded universe is something that isn’t a particularly ‘big’ topic in the fanbase, so I hope it will be a valuable and interesting perspective to consider – looking at the larger context of this franchise’s history with transmedia and exploring an important question.

 Has Halo’s transmedia over the last few years been forging meaningful pathways forward, or just looking back to fill in gaps?